 If none of the default algorithms meet your needs, you might want to create a new algorithm.
-An algorithm that you create is called a "user-defined algorithm".

 Algorithm Frameworks give you the ability to quickly and easily define the algorithms you want, directly on the Settings page.
-After you create an algorithm, your algorithm will be available to all users.
+Then, you can immediately propagate them.
+Anyone in your organization who has the Delphix Masking Engine can then access the information.